Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Removed the monster_name, item_name, and overlap variables from the _Tile_ struct
 - Reclassified Doors as Walls which also allows them to be destroyed.
 - Added wallObject variable to _Tile_ struct to allow simple/fast access to walls if they need to be destroyed
+- Eliminated the door_sprites vector.
+Since doors are now added to the Wall vector, they do not need to be checked individually when updating sprite lighting.